ChrisWhealy/geo_server/README.md

 ##  Deploy to Cloud Foundry

 ***IMPORTANT***
-Due to the fact that all the geographic information used by this server is held in memory, it requires 1600Mb of memory.
-This server will probably not start if this memory allowance is reduced.
+Due to the fact that all the geographic information used by this server is held in memory, it requires 2048Mb of memory.
+This server will probably not fully start if this memory allowance is reduced.

 Deploy to Cloud Foundry using the following community build pack for Erlang: